Written by:

 Mental health discrimination may include actions like not being hired once you’ve mentioned that you take medication for depression, or after you’ve asked for a reasonable accommodation, such as time off to see a therapist once a week.
-To prevent discrimination based on mental health, it’s best not to disclose your mental health issue until after you receive a job offer.
+To prevent discrimination based on mental health in the workplace, it’s best not to disclose your mental health issue until after you receive a job offer.
 Yes, hiring discrimination is illegal, but it’s also tough to prove in court.

 Once you’ve been hired, mental health discrimination on the job may look like: